PerficientDigital/AEM-Migration-Script/README.md

 # Groovy AEM Migration Tool

-Migration tool for migrating content into AEM by generating a Content Package.
+Migration tool for migrating content into AEM from legacy Content Management Systems by generating a Content Package.
+This migration tool supports nearly any legacy CMS which can produce an XML representation of content.

 ## Quickstart